reinvantveer/reinvantveer.github.io/_posts/2022-01-29-easier-operator.md

 - a [Sensor](https://argoproj.github.io/argo-events/concepts/sensor/), which will listen on the event bus for particular messages and translate these into actions

-This system alone is a very nice message bus that you may compare with products like [RabbitMQ](https://www.rabbitmq.com/) (with which I had favourable experience) and [Kafka](https://kafka.apache.org/) (with which I have no experience).
+This system alone is a very nice message bus that you may compare with (but is quite distinct from) products like [RabbitMQ](https://www.rabbitmq.com/) (with which I had favourable experience) and [Kafka](https://kafka.apache.org/) (with which I have no experience).
 The big difference is that Argo Events is, like all Argo ecosystem products, built to work with Kubernetes.
 This means that it is probably more "cloud native" than